 Throughout the current COVID19 situation our pupils have been set work via their Purple Mash accounts.
-Anyone who has been unable to access this work for any reason has been sent weekly packs via the postal service.
-Please don’t hesitate to contact us at any time if you wish your child to start receiving a paper pack.
+The children also have access to WhiteRose Maths and many other websites that they are used to using to assist their learning.
+Anyone who has been unable to access work for any reason has been supplied weekly with packs or, if they have requested, a chromebook.
+Please don’t hesitate to contact us at any time if you wish your child to start receiving a paper pack or if you require a chromebook to be loaned to you.

 As part of our ongoing provision for children who are continuing their education at home, all worksheets and documents the children need for the following week are available via Purple Mash.
-Documents for the following week will be uploaded and available for you from the Thursday evening of the week before.
-We have added this to support those parents who have shared with us that would like to know in advance what their children are learning and to allow documents to be printed off.
-It is not our expectation that all work is printed, work can be completed in an exercise book.
-Please contact your child’s teacher via Purple Mash if you require additional exercise books.
+Documents for the following week will be uploaded and available for you from the Thursday evening of the week before during the current 2021 lockdown.
+We have added this to support those parents who have shared with us that would like to know in advance what their children are learning – no documents will need to be printed off.
+It is not our expectation that work is printed, work can be completed in an exercise book. however if you wish to print work then that is fine Please contact your child’s teacher via Purple Mash if you require additional exercise books.

 Documents have been organised by the day of the week your child will need them.
 Where possible, answers have been provided.
 Please use these with your children to mark their work.

-Teachers will continue to set these tasks as 2dos on a daily basis.
+Teachers will continue to set these tasks on a daily basis.
 Children do not need to resubmit the documents once they have been completed.

 Teachers will continue to provide an overview of the learning which will include hotlinks to websites such as BBCBitesize.
 This will be emailed to your child’s Purple Mash account and a copy will be sent via a Groupcall message.
 The work set can then be completed in an exercise book or on paper.
 Teachers will still set 2dos via Purple Mash which will be monitored and responded to by school staff.